...

 5. Pay-As-You-Go Plan

-Who it’s for: Businesses with unpredictable usage or temporary projects (like events or seasonal campaigns).
+Who it’s for: Enterprises that can’t determine exact needs and need an app to fulfill the needs for temporary projects (like events or seasonal campaigns).

 Need Help Navigating the Power Apps Solutions?